mlehotay/ier/IER/IER-specification.md

 * too little constraint → no experience
 * excessive or incoherent constraint → fragmentation or collapse

+> **The window bounds a region of state space in which the UEF regime exists; variation within the region modulates experiential content, not subjecthood.**

 ---

 ### **Principle 4 — Temporal Continuity**

-Experiential continuity arises from ongoing dynamical dependence.

-Each global state constrains the next under shared intrinsic constraint.
+Experiential continuity arises from ongoing dynamical dependence under shared intrinsic constraint.

 ---

 ### **Principle 5 — Categorical Onset**

-Experience begins at a discrete dynamical regime transition into a UEF.
+Experience begins at a discrete regime transition into a UEF.

-There is no partial experience prior to regime entry.

 ---